External

 "Hiring freezes and cuts are shrinking my options."

 The move: Focus on what you control.
-Build durable competencies that travel across roles and employers, so you're ready when the door opens.
+Build durable skills that travel across roles and employers, so you're ready when the door opens.

-This is the stuff inside your own head — and it's usually the bigger drag on performance.
-The good news: it's the part most in your control.
+Inside your own head.
+Usually the bigger drag — and the part most in your control.

 "I doubt I'm good enough, even when things go well."